snchez/snchez/README.md

 ### 👩🏻‍💻 About Me

-I am a computer engineer specializing in software engineering, with a strong interest in project management and software development.
+I am a computer engineer specialized in software engineering, with a strong interest in project management and software development.

 ### 📑 Languages and Tools